 Can I refuse to hire a person who shows an Employment Authorization Card that will expire in three months, if the job is permanent?

 No. An employer may not refuse to hire because work authorization will expire in the future.

-If you do not participate in E-Verify, and you choose to photocopy the documents presented for an I-9 Form, you must photocopy the documents of ALL new hires, not just those you think may be aliens.
-To do otherwise, may subject the employer to a charge of unfair immigration-related employment practices.
+If you do not participate in E-Verify, and you choose to photocopy the documents presented for an I-9 form, you must photocopy the documents of ALL new hires, not just those you think may be aliens.
+To do otherwise may subject the employer to a charge of unfair immigration-related employment practices.

-This means that you should retain I-9s for all current employees for as long as they are employed AND continue to maintain them for a year after they are terminated.
+This means that you should retain I-9s for all current employees for as long as they are employed and continue to maintain them for a year after they are terminated.
 If an employee leaves before they have been with the employer for 3 years, the employer must maintain the I-9 for longer than 1 year from the date employment is terminated.
 For example, if an employee leaves after 1 year, the employer must maintain that employee's I-9 for 2 years after they are terminated, because all I-9 forms have to be maintained for a minimum of 3 years.
 They may be stored either on paper or electronically.
 See page 27 of USCIS Handbook for Employers for DHS electronic record retention requirements.

-The Law provides for penalties in an amount not less than $110 and not more than $1,100 for each incorrect or missing I-9.
+The law provides for penalties in an amount not less than $110 and not more than $1,100 for each incorrect or missing I-9.
 These penalties may add up quickly.
-Recently, the Immigration Service accused Disneyland in California of having over a thousand paperwork violations, and issued a notice to fine Disneyland $395,000.
-In another case, the Immigration Service fined a Georgia packing company over $1 million dollars for various violations, including the smuggling of undocumented aliens into the U.S.
+Recently, the Immigration Service accused Disneyland in California of having over a thousand paperwork violations and issued a notice to fine Disneyland $395,000.
+In another case, the Immigration Service fined a Georgia packing company over $1 million for various violations, including the smuggling of undocumented aliens into the U.S.